 If you’re drunk or on drugs, call a friend or a taxi.

 Walking home alone after a party in which you participated in alcohol or drug use is a bad idea.
 Your reaction time, perception of distance, and judgement will all be affected by substance use, and you cannot guarantee your own safety.
-Call a friend for help or call a taxi for a ride home.
+In 2012, 34% of pedestrians who were killed in traffic accidents had a blood alcohol content over 0.08, making them legally drunk.
+If you’ve been drinking, call a friend or a walking companion for help or call a taxi for a ride home.
 Do not try to walk by yourself.